Buses from Keflavik airport to Reykjavik are the cheapest and the most popular vehicles used by tourists interested to get from Keflavik to Reykjavik.

 By the time you pre-book your ticket you have to choose the exact time for the bus, but nowhere is stated exactly what happens if the plane has delayed.

-The company also says that if you are not able to catch the pre-booked bus, your ticket is valid also for the next bus, but again, I cannot find anything clearly written about this matter.
+The company also says that if you cannot catch the pre-booked bus, your ticket is also valid for the next bus, but again, I cannot find anything clearly written about this matter.

 Pre-book your ticket here and let the driver deal with the Icelandic roads while you seat in a modern and comfortable bus and enjoy the view.